Kolmiomökki – Cabin Living Room renovation

 At first, it wasn’t certain that the building structure could even support the massive weight of these new door plans, since with an A-frame the foundation is beneath the slanted roof walls.
 Thankfully, an inspection put us in the clear and we didn’t have to get additional enforcements put in, which would have slowed the project down immensely and would have required permits and, more cash.

-3. Planning & executing the renovations
+3. Inspiration, Planning & executing the renovations

 Choosing the Style and Color Scheme